sh3lk/mx/website/docs.md

 TODO(mwhittaker): Remove this part?
 </div>

-You can monitor the rollout of an application using `weaver gke status`.
-For example, here is the rollout schedule produced by `weaver gke status` for a one hour deployment of the `hello` app across the us-central1, us-west1, us-south1, and us-east1 regions.
+You can monitor the rollout of an application using `mx gke status`.
+For example, here is the rollout schedule produced by `mx gke status` for a one hour deployment of the `hello` app across the us-central1, us-west1, us-south1, and us-east1 regions.